With people

 Childcare support seminar To support the balance between childcare and work, we hold childcare seminars aimed at supporting employees who are parents and promoting understanding among their bosses and co-workers.

-Family-care support Family-care seminar Seminar held by experts to provide opportunities for employees to think about how to prepare for family-care and how to balance their work and personal lives.
-From FY 2020, the seminar has been held online to increase awareness of family-care among a wide range of employees across Japan.
+Family-care support Family-care seminar Seminars conducted by experts, either online or in person, to provide opportunities for employees to think about how to prepare for family care and how to balance it with their work.

 Individual consultation Individual consultations with external experts have been held monthly to provide tailored for employees.